sayedanowershiam/online-shopping/README.md

 # online-shopping
-This is an e-commerce based web application.
+This is an e-commerce-based web application.
+Author - sayed anower